-Aloe vera (L.) is a tropical or subtropical plant widely use in folk medicine, cosmetic, supplement and food material (Eshun and He, 2004).
-Aloe vera (L.) skin is seldom used in food processing, however, Miladi and Damak (2008) noted that Aloe vera (L.) skin contained pharmaceutical compound such as antioxidant, making it a potential source of raw materials to be processed into natural antioxidant powder.
+Aloe vera (L.) is a tropical or subtropical plant which use in medicine folk, cosmetic, supplement and food material (Eshun and He, 2004).
+Recently, the part of Aloe vera (L.) is seldom used as food processing, however, Miladi and Damak (2008) noted that Aloe vera (L.) skin contained pharmaceutical compound such as antioxidant, therefore it very possible to be processed into natural antioxidant powder.

-The processing of Aloe vera (L.) skin into natural antioxidant powder requires encapsulation using maltodextrin as protective compound, Tween 80 as foaming agent and low drying temperature (60°C).
-Finotelli and Rocha-Leăo (2010) suggested that the addition of maltodextrin as encapsulation can protect the release of nutrient components as well as protecting important compound such as antioxidant from extreme temperature, whilst Iswari (2007) noted that tween 80 as foaming agent help figuration of a good suspension.
-Thaisong and Rojanakorn (2011) suggested that drying temperature between 60-75°C was the optimum best temperature in maintaining the quality of powder.
+The processing of Aloe vera (L.) skin becomes natural antioxidant powder need encapsulation such as maltodextrin, tween 80 as foaming agent, and low drying temperature (60°C).
+Finotelli and Rocha-Leăo suggested that the addition of maltodextrin as encapsulation can protect the release of nutrient component, protected the important compound such as antioxidant from extreme temperature, whilst Iswari (2007) noted that tween 80 as foaming agent and to help figuration of good suspension.
+And also Thaisong and Rojanakorn (2011) suggested that drying temperature between 60-75°C was the best temperature in maintaining the quality of powder.

-Rajkumar et al. (2007) noted that the process of drying with the addition of foaming agent will produce a good quality product.
-This is in agreement with the findings by Kudra and Ratti (2008) who reported that the drying process by using foaming material will decrease the drying time.
-However, the objectives of this study were to find out the effect of microencapsulation on natural antioxidant compounds in the powder of Aloe vera (L.) skin using maltodextrin, tween 80 and drying at $60^{\circ}$ C.
+Rajkumar et al. (2007) noted that the drying with the addition of foaming agent will produce a good quality of product.
+This is in agreement to the findings by Kudra and Ratti (2008) who reported that the drying process by using foaming material will decrease the drying time.
+However, the objectives of current research were to find out the effect of microencapsulation from natural antioxidant powder of Aloe vera (L.) skin using maltodextrin, tween 80 and drying at 60°C to the antioxidant compounds.